Sputnik Opinion

 He believes that anti-narcotics operations are naturally intelligence-based initiatives.
 In response to requests from the Narcotics Bureau, ships from the Navy and Coast Guard are deployed to intercept vessels suspected of carrying contraband.

-Vice Admiral (Retd) Biswajit Dasgupta, former head of the Eastern Naval Command of the South Asian nation, asserts that drug smuggling at sea, along with various other maritime threats, ranks on the lower end of the conflict spectrum.
+Vice Admiral (Retd) Biswajit Dasgupta, former chief of the Eastern Naval Command of the South Asian nation, asserts that drug smuggling at sea, along with various other maritime threats, ranks on the lower end of the conflict spectrum.
 Consequently, both the Indian Navy and the Coast Guard possess sufficient capability to address this issue effectively.

 The problem with drug smuggling and indeed similar activities like arms smuggling or human trafficking lie in their covert nature and their chief goal of evading the law.
 While these activities do not directly threaten naval platforms, their infiltration into our country via sea routes can lead to significant disturbances on land, he noted.